-The weather will be the main guideline in what you will wear.
+The weather will be the main guideline for what you will wear while in Indonesia.
 Clothes should be cool and lightweight as long as they are clean and modest.
 Your clothing should also permit ventilation and full freedom of movement.